nikclayton/pachli-android/tools/mkrelease/README.md

 If this is your first time running the command you should:

-- Create your own GitHub fork of the Tusky repository
+- Create your own GitHub fork of the Pachli repository
 - Create a directory the tool can use as its permanent work area
-  - This should **not** be part of your existing Tusky checkout
+  - This should **not** be part of your existing Pachli checkout
 - Create a GitHub Personal Access Token (PAT), and store it in the environment variable `GITHUB_TOKEN`

 ## USAGE